-Thank you to the loyal office-holders, for your work to-date in incorporating the Society, keeping statutory records, collecting (and spending) money, maintaining the library, hosting and presenting activities.
+Thank you to the loyal office-holders for your work in promoting the activities, communicating with members, maintaining the web page, engaging with the international gs community, keeping statutory records, collecting and spending money, maintaining the library, hosting and presenting activities.
 Thank you also for those volunteering to do it again for the coming year!

 We've had another very steady year, with the loyal core of members obviously finding some personal benefit in our various activities.
-Members have participated enthusiastically, developed warm friendships, and built on their knowledge and application of GS.
+Members have participated enthusiastically and maintained warm and intimate friendships.
+This all in the context of building and expanding our knowledge and application of GS.

-We have had a few prospective new members at AGS activities; however none have stayed-on in the last year.
 We have real difficulties in recruitment, as traditional promotional means such as newspaper or other advertisements have been very ineffective.
 Apart from people finding "Science and Sanity" in libraries, by far the most effective introduction to GS has been by personal recommendation.
 Let's all rehearse our response to that most feared question "What is GS?"
-(Is it like asking a Christian "What is God?")
+(Is it like asking a Christian "What is God?").

 Our Group Activities

 The Tuesday Night Study group has continued for several years, to meet at Gavan's home in Sefton, for study and reflection.
 I am not sure if the stated objectives are closely adhered to, but the group is clearly important in the lives of its participants.

 The monthly one-day seminar series covered wide-ranging topics including ...